Frequently Asked Questions

 Where do you deliver?

 Don't see a pick up site in your neighborhood?
-Consider becoming a Pick Up Site Host at your home or business.
+Consider becoming a Pick Up Site Host at your home or work.
 Site Hosts enjoy direct delivery, a discount on their subscription and sneak previews of new products!
 Contact us for more info.

 I don't live by any of your pick-up sites!
 What can I do?

 Please consider starting your own pick-up site at your home, school or place of work!
 Site hosts receive a discount and get their share delivered right to their door.
 Our site hosts are also part of our Research & Development Team and get to try new products first!
-We are currently looking for site hosts in Berkeley, Oakland, Pinole, Piedmont, Rockridge, Temescal, Walnut Creek, and Moraga.
+We are currently looking for site hosts in Berkeley, Richmond, Oakland, Pinole, Piedmont, Pleasant Hill, Concord, Rockridge, Temescal, Walnut Creek, and Moraga.

 If you are interested please email us at email@example.com.